 Jorge Luis Prats

-Since May 2007, when Jorge Luis Prats gave his first recital at the Miami International Piano Festival, his career has undergone a dramatic ascent.
-His debut recitals at the prestigious Meisterpianisten series at the Concertgebouw in Amsterdam having been received with standing ovations, in 2010 he returned to the same series for the third time, an honor uniquely reserved for Brendel and Sokolov previously.
+Since May 2007, when Jorge Luis Prats performed for the first time at the Miami International Piano Festival, his career has experienced a meteoric rise.
+His début in the prestigious “Meister Pianisten” series at the Concertgebouw in Amsterdam was received with such a standing ovation that in 2010 he returned to the same series for the third time, an honour previously reserved only for Brendel and Sokolov.

-Jorge Luis has toured Europe, Latin America, China, Japan and Korea and has played with Royal Philharmonic Orchestra in London, BBC Symphony Orchestra, Dallas Symphony, etc. In Mexico, he has performed with the Mexico City Orchestra, the Ofunam Orchestra and the Jalapa Orchestra and in South America with the Columbia Philharmonic, Simon Bolivar Symphony Orchestra and Caracas Municipal Orchestra.
+He has performed in Europe, Latin America, China, Japan and Korea and has played with the Royal Philharmonic Orchestra in London, BBC Symphony Orchestra, Dallas Symphony, etc. In Mexico with the Mexico City Orchestra, the OFUNAM Orchestra and the Jalapa Orchestra and in South America with the Columbia Philharmonic, the Simon Bolivar and the Caracas Municipal Orchestra.

-Regularly invited as professor by the respected institutions such as National University of Columbia in Bogota, National School of the Arts in Havana, the Arts Centre in Mexico, the Conservatory of Cordoba in Spain and Royal Conservatory in Toronto, he was also the artistic Director of National Orchestra of Cuba from 1985 to 2002.
+He is regularly invited as a professor by institutions such as the National University of Colombia in Bogotá, National School of the Arts in Havana, Centro de las Artes in Mexico, Conservatory of Córdoba in Spain, Royal Conservatory of Toronto, and he was also Artistic Director of the National Orchestra of Cuba from 1985 to 2002.

-Jorge Luis Prats was born in Camaguey in Cuba in 1956, studying with Cesar Perez Sentenar, Barbara Díaz Alea, Margot Rojas and Alfredo Diez at National School of Arts.
-On graduation, he was awarded a scholarship to the Tchaikovsky Conservatory of Mocow where he studied with Rudolf Kerer and he continued his studies at Conservatoire de Paris and later at the Hochschule für Musik and Künstler in Viena with Paul Badura Skoda and Magda Tagliaferro.
+Jorge Luis Prats, born in Camaguey, Cuba, in 1956, studied with Cesar Perez Sentenar, Barbara Diaz Alea, Margot Rojas and Alfredo Díez at the Escuela Nacional de las Artes.
+After graduating, he was granted a scholarship to study at the Tchaikovsky Conservatory in Moscow, where he studied with Rudolf Kerer and continued his studies at the Paris Conservatory and the Hochschule in Vienna.
+With Paul Badura Skoda and Magda Tagliaferro.

-At 21 years old, Jorge Luis won the first prize at the prestigious Concours Marguerite Long – Jacques Thibaud in Paris as well as the special award of best interpretation of works by Ravel and Jolivet.
+At the age of 21 he won the first prize at the Marguerite Long-Jacques Thibaud Competition in Paris and also the special prize for the best interpretation of Ravel and Jolivet.

-Jorge Luis Prats discography includes the first recording ever of Scriabin’s 24 Preludes, concerti by Beethoven, Grieg, Rachmaninov and Chopin as well as works by Cuban composers.
-His concert at Broward Center for the Performing Arts for the Miami’s International Piano Festival was recorded and released as DVD by VAI.
+Jorge Luis Prats’ discography includes the first recording of Scriabin’s 24 Preludes, Concertos by Beethoven, Grieg, Rachmaninoff and Chopin, in addition to works by Cuban composers.
+His concert at the Broward Center for the Performing Arts for the Miami International Piano Festival was recorded and released as a DVD for VAI.

-Jorge Luis has recently signed an exclusive recording contract with Decca and his first recording with them will be Granados by Goyescas, to be released in June 2011.
+Jorge Luis signed an exclusive contract with DECCA and his first recording with them was Granados’ Goyescas, which was released in June 2011.